ALivingOrange/mc-pack-assistant/README.md

     remove_recipes,
     replace_recipe_items
     `
-These all write KubeJS script matching syntax seen in https://kubejs.com/wiki/tutorials/recipes.
+These all write KubeJS script matching syntax seen in [the KubeJS docs](https://kubejs.com/wiki/tutorials/recipes).

 #### Validation
 All of the tools which require exact item IDs, namely the recipe modifier tools and the `find_recipes` tool, call a `validate_item_id` function to verify that they're only using real item IDs, providing an error to the agent informing it that the recipe is invalid if necessary.